ksamaarora/ksamaarora.github.io/index.md

 ### whoami

-I'm Ksama Arora, a second-year undergraduate student majoring in Information Technology at NMIMS, Mumbai.
+I'm Ksama Arora, a third-year undergraduate student majoring in Information Technology at NMIMS MPSTME, Mumbai.

-I have a keen interest in Artificial Intelligence and Machine Learning.
+My interest lies in Artificial Intelligence and Machine Learning.

-Currently preparing for the AWS certified Machine Learning - Speciality and AWS Solutions Architect - Associate exams.
-Planning to give exam in my summer break.
+I have passed the Microsoft AI-900 exam and currently preparing for the AWS Solutions Architect.
+I am also currently exploring more in python and fundamental mathematics for AI/ML projects.

 I post blogs <a href="/blog" style="color:red;" rel="noopener">here</a>  and my  Linkedin -> <a href="#" class="fa fa-linkedin" href = "https://www.linkedin.com/in/ksamaarora/" target="_blank" rel="noopener" ></a> &nbsp;